 Certificate in U.S. Health Law

-The Health Law Programs at Georgetown Law offer the Certificate in U.S. Health Law, designed to provide students with comprehensive knowledge of health care law and regulation in the United States, including public health programs and regulations, health care access and financing, the private insurance market, and Medicaid.
+Georgetown Law offers the Certificate in U.S. Health Law, designed to provide students with comprehensive knowledge of health care law and regulation in the United States, including public health programs and regulations, health care access and financing, the private insurance market, and Medicaid.

-Created in 2007 as part of the O’Neill Institute for National and Global Health Law(This link opens in a new tab), the Health Law Programs train lawyers to apply their specialized legal skills to improve public health in the United States and globally.
-The Health Law Programs comprise the LL.M. in National and Global Health Law(This link opens in a new tab), joint LL.M. in Global Health Law and Governance(This link opens in a new tab) with the Graduate Institute of International and Development Studies in Geneva, Switzerland, Certificate in Food and Drug Law(This link opens in a new tab), and Certificate in U.S. Health Law.
+The Health Law Programs at Georgetown Law train lawyers to apply their specialized legal skills to improve public health in the United States and globally.
+The Health Law Programs comprise the LL.M. in National and Global Health Law(This link opens in a new tab),ย joint LL.M. in Global Health Law and Governance(This text opens in new tab.) with the Geneva Graduate Institute, Certificate in Food and Drug Law(This text opens in new tab.), andย Certificate in U.S. Health Law.

 The requirements for the Certificate in U.S. Health Law are:

-- Successful completion of at least 10 credits of specialization coursework listed under the U.S. Health Law Certificate in the Curriculum Guide, which includes one of the following required courses:
+- Successful completion of at least 10 credits of specialization coursework listed under the U.S. Health Law Certificateย in theย Curriculum Guide, which includes one of the following required courses:

 - Health Care Law and Policy (4 credits), or